MarkChase3/judd_lib/README.md

     #include "judd_dcs.h"

 ### Initializing
-Before drawing images, we need to create a load OpenGL functions.
+Before drawing images, we need to load OpenGL functions.
 Before loading OpenGL functions, we need to create a valid OpenGL context.
 So in the end, we have this:

     int main(){
         judd_display_t *displ = judd_create_display(640, 360, "Cool Name");